 Personal Injury Claim Time Limits

 The time limit for personal injury claims is set out in the Limitation Act 1980.
-It is usually three years from the date of the accident, but there are exceptions in place.
+It is usually 3 years from the date of the accident, but there are exceptions in place.

-Three years is not the time frame in which you must complete your claim; this is merely the time limit in which you will be expected to officially start your claim.
+These 3 years are not the time frame in which you must complete your claim; they are merely the window in which you need to officially start your claim.

-People aged under 18 cannot start a claim for themselves.
+People under 18 cannot start a claim for themselves.
 A litigation friend can be appointed to represent them and start a claim on their behalf, or they can wait until they turn 18 to start a claim.
-They will then have three years to start their claim but do not face a time limit while they are under 18.
+They will then have 3 years to start their claim, but do not face a time limit while they are under 18.

-If you have any more questions about how to make a personal injury claim or the time limits for compensation claims, then please reach out to one of our advisers.
+If you have any further questions about making a personal injury claim or the time limits for compensation claims, please contact one of our advisors.

 Can You Lose A Personal Injury Claim?